 How can we more openly approach the conversations we dread?

-I know many people my age (mid-twenties), and sometimes myself included, who don’t like to engage in small talk about what we are doing with our lives.
+For many of my peers and me, it can be difficult to engage in small talk about what we are doing with our lives.
 A simple “what do you do for work” or “what are you studying” becomes a spiral of explaining yourself and justifying different choices you’ve made.
 Some will script their answers ahead of time.

 Where in your body you feel your discomfort?
 Some people become fidgety, others breathe irregularly or their heart beats faster.
 I notice changes in my body temperature and feel tightening in my chest, hands, or jaw.
 Some people may feel emotional to the point where their eyes tear or voice shakes.

 How do you usually approach these topics?
 Do you avoid them all together?
 Change the subject?
 Suffer in silence until it blows over?
 Maybe you throw in humor to make nervous laughter appropriate.
 There are all sorts of ways we defend, but isn’t it exhausting?